Windsor railway station, Melbourne

-Windsor railway station is located on the Sandringham line in Victoria, Australia.
-It serves the south-eastern Melbourne suburb of Windsor, and opened on 19 December 1859 as Chapel Street.
-It was renamed Windsor on 1 January 1867.
+Windsor railway station is a commuter railway station on the Sandringham line, which is part of the Melbourne railway network.
+It serves the south-eastern suburb of Windsor, in Melbourne, Victoria, Australia.
+Windsor station is a ground level host station, featuring two side platforms.
+It opened on 19 December 1859.

+Initially opened as Chapel Street, the station was given its current name of Windsor on 1 January 1867.

 The station is listed on the Victorian Heritage Register.

 History

 Link to St Kilda

-The station was the terminus for services on the Brighton Beach line, which opened in 1859, and operated by the St Kilda and Brighton Railway Company.
+The station was the terminus for services on the Brighton Beach line, which opened in 1859, and operated by the St Kilda & Brighton Railway Company.
 The company also built the loop branch line, connecting the Brighton line to the Melbourne – St Kilda line, which opened in 1857.

 Services from Melbourne travelled to the St Kilda terminus, and then "backed out" onto the loop line to Windsor.
 The loop ran on timber trestles across the swampy ground now known as Albert Park Lake, and included a raised embankment, with a bridge over St Kilda Road.
 On 3 December 1859, the first train on the loop ran, with the line opening to the public ten days later.
 There were no trains after 7pm on the branch line, so passengers had to walk from St Kilda to their homes in Prahran.

 A short time after the loop line was constructed, a direct connection was built between South Yarra and Windsor, with the first train arriving at Windsor directly from Melbourne on 24 November 1860.
 As a consequence, the loop line to St Kilda fell into disuse, and track duplication, a condition of the original crown lease, was never completed.